Implicit Bonded Discrete Element Method with Manifold Optimization: Implicit Bonded Discrete Element Method

-where $\theta=\left <d_0,d_q\right >$ denotes the angle between the bond's initial direction $d_0$ and current direction $d$.
-The shear stiffness, $k_t = G S / l_0$, where $G$ represents the material's shear modulus. \paragraph{Bend and Twist} The bend and twist energy of discrete elements can be defined as the difference in their rotational component.
+\paragraph{Bend and Twist} The bend and twist energy of discrete elements can be defined as the difference in their rotational component.
 It is important to note that the stiffness of bend and twist have distinct relationships with material properties, thus requiring separate decomposition of the two types of rotations.
-The difference of quaternion, expressed in the form of $G_l(q_j) q_i$, can be transformed to the local frame via rotation matrix $R_0 = G_l(q_0) G_r(q_0)$.
+The difference of quaternion, expressed in the form of $G_l(q_j) q_i$, can be transformed to the local frame via the rotation matrix $R_0 = G_l(q_0) G_r(q_0)$, where $q_0$ is the rotation between $d_0$ and $\{1, 0, 0\}$.
 The resulting vector can then be represented as $t = R_0 G_l(q_j) q_i$.
 With the aid of the stretch and shear stiffness matrix denoted as $K$, the energy form can be expressed using

 The stiffness matrix is defined by